Learn to Write English Clearly and Correctly

 3. The bad weather had a negative effect on our business.

-4. The football player effected a difficult pass to the forward. (successfully achieved a pass)
+4. The football player effected a difficult pass to the wide receiver. (successfully achieved a pass)

 1. The sun is farther from the earth than the moon is.